StoneOrbits/VortexEngine/docs/the_chromalink.md

 ---
 layout: default
-title: The Chromalink
+title: Chromalink
 nav_order: 3
-parent: The Chromadeck
+parent: Chromadeck
 ---

-# The Chromalink
+# Chromalink

 The Chromalink is a special accessory for the Chromadeck that unlocks more features of the Duo LED chip.
 Normally Duos cannot be programmed from a PC, but the Chromalink makes that possible.